-Finely chop the onions and put them into a really large casserole-type pan (roughly 26cm in diameter and 12cm deep), with a lug of olive oil and a good pinch of salt and pepper.
-Cook over a medium to high heat, stirring as you go, until the onions start to caramelize.
-Add the raisins and marmalade, then add the ketchup, Worcestershire sauce and booze.
-Give it all a good stir, then leave to gently simmer.
+Peel and finely chop the onions, then place in a really large casserole pan (roughly 26cm in diameter, 12cm deep), with a lug of olive oil and a good pinch of sea salt and black pepper.
+Cook over a medium-high heat, until the onions start to caramelise, stirring as you go.